 - Real-time synchronization

-A synchronization mode where changes in the external service are immediately reflected in Botpress.
+- A synchronization mode where changes in the external service are immediately reflected in Botpress.
 This is typically achieved through webhooks or other push mechanisms.
-Integrations are not required to support this mode, but it is recommended for better user experience.
+Integrations aren’t required to support this mode, but it’s recommended for better user experience.

 External service requirements